solroj0/solroj0/README.md

-### Hi there 👋
+### Hi there, my name is Sol 👋

-Hello, my name is Sol.
 I am an astronomy and mathematics alumn wwith a passion for creatind data reduction and visualization applications.

 - Actively learning **Python**, **Java**, **SQL** and incorporating **AI** into projects.

-- Open to freelance and full-time opportunities in software development.
+- Eagerly seeking freelance and full-time opportunities in the realm of software development.

 <br>
 <div align="center">